adrianschofield/twitchuptime/README.md

 # Twitch-Uptime #

+# This tool no longer works since Twitch changed their API auth requirements #

 Display Twitch stream uptime in OBS or Xsplit

 Download all the files using the Download button top right and store them in a folder on your hard drive.
 There is a zip available here: http://unshapedadrian.co.uk/downloads/twitchuptime.zip but it may be out of date.